pawroman/rust-playground/anagrams/README.md

 - Pattern matching
 - Basic file reading
-- Basic ownership
+- Basic ownership and lifetimes
-- Basic modules (main executable + supporting "library")
+- Basic modules (main executable + supporting modules)

+Also see `LEARNING:` comments in the source code.

 ## TODO

 - Tests
 - Python equivalent
-- Cleanup (separate into modules to learn about how Rust handles modularity)

 ## How to run

-Tested with Rust version 1.19.0.
+Tested with Rust version 1.21.0.

 ```
 $ cargo run --release -- --help